bleonheart/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

-Gets all configuration values that differ from their defaults.
+Gets all configuration values that have been changed from their defaults.

 **Parameters**